kshaffer/kshaffer.github.io/curriculum-vitae/index.markdown

 # Presentations #

+"Music, Public Scholarship, and the Digital Humanities"

+> Two-day residency at UT–Austin, fall 2015 (dates TBA)

 “This is Not a Journal: Publishing as Pedagogy”

 > 4th Biennial Meeting of the BABEL Working Group – Off the Books: Making, Breaking, Binding, Burning, Leaving, Gathering, October 2015